manelpuig/rUBot_mecanum_ws/Documentation/05_rUBot_projects.md

 - 1. rUBot takes photo
 - 2. Go to specific point in the map and take a photo
+- 3. Follow a point based trajectory with traffic signs
 - 4. Line follower

 References OpenCV: